 Households had a mean of 4.6 adult inhabitants (15 years or above) and 1.8 children.
 In the majority (92%) of the visited households, the head of the family was surveyed and in 136 households (70.8%), we accessed the person providing the main source of income.
 This was most often the father (55.7% of households) or the mother (36.5%).

-Household members were most commonly in school (39.5%), working “small jobs” (21%) or working as traders (12.4%).
-This explains the high percentage of households who said their income arrives through irregular and informal sources (41%).
+Household members were most commonly students (39.5%), working “small jobs” (21%) or working as traders (12.4%).
+This explains the high percentage of households declaring irregular and informal sources of income (41%).
 Interestingly, despite only 5.7% of respondents reported regular waged work, formal regular income was the main source of revenues for 23% of the households, showing the possible contribution of other family members.

 Only six households reported a prior positive COVID-19 test among their members, but 67 (7%) respondents reported having been tested for SARS-CoV-2 before, with nearly half of these as part of governmental mass testing campaigns.